bearded-avenger/child-customizer/readme.md

 ### How can I hook into a child theme with actions?
 Put all your hooks and filters for child theme into the \'hooksgohere.php\' file

+### How can I override Child Theme CSS?
+If you are using Soren, use the Custom CSS box in Appearence menu in Wordpress admin.
+If not, just create a style.css file in the root of the plugin, and it will then be automatically loaded for you.

 == Changelog ==

+= 1.1 =
+* Load CSS file if one is present

 = 1.0 =
 * Initial release.